 - Check the Aosta town website for more.

-4. Cortina d’Ampezzo
+Cortina d’Ampezzo in the Dolomites

+Commonly considered the “Queen of the Dolomites”, Cortina has a thousand-year-old history with testimonies of ancient Roman settlements and traces of Barbarians.
+Nowadays, it’s all about world-class skiing for locals and travelers.
 It was the scene of the 1956 Winter Games and is the proud host of the Alpine Ski World Championships of 2021.
 What’s more, the town offers a great local atmosphere with charming bars.

 - Eat!
 Local specialties include Puccia (a type of bread perfumed with aromatic herbs), Casunziei (ravioli stuffed with beetroot) and apple strudel.

+In the winter months, Turin is renowned for holiday lights.
+Suspended over streets and strung between buildings, the twinkling and glow make you physically feel the magic in the air.
 There is also a strong food culture in Turin.
 In fact, we must thank the geniuses in this northern city for starting aperitivo.
 So, it makes perfect sense that Torino has the greatest number of cafés per capita.